Walter E. Webber: Personal life

 Webber was married for 41 years to Leslie, with whom he had three children.

 Death

-Webber died of cancer on April 22, 2006, in Lexington, Massachusetts, aged 62.
-A memorial service was held at the Scottish Rite Masonic Museum & Library (of which he was president) on April 30.
+Webber died of cancer in 2006 in Lexington, Massachusetts, aged 62.
+A memorial service was held at the Scottish Rite Masonic Museum & Library on April 30.

-John William McNaughton succeeded him as the twentieth Sovereign Grand Commander of the Northern Jurisdiction.

 Legacy

 In 2001, a scholarship fund was established in his name by the trustees of Marietta College.
 The fund provided financial assistance to "worthy and deserving students."

 A portrait of Webber hangs in the Reading Room of the Masonic Hall in Portland.